By Jessie Festa. Note: This post contains affiliate links. I only ever recommend products I love and think you’ll love, too!

 GDPR Form Template For Email Marketing

-In May 2018, GDPR (General Data Protection Regulation) went into effect.
-Now, it’s imperative you make it crystal clear how you’re using people’s data.
+Due to GDPR (General Data Protection Regulation), it’s imperative you make it crystal clear how you’re using people’s data.

 There are a number of things you should be doing as a blogger to be GDPR compliant; one of which is tweaking your subscriber opt-in form(s).